geospace-code/georinex/README.md

 import georinex as gr
 ```

-Uses speculative time preallocation `gr.load(..., fast=True)` by default.
-Set `fast=False` or CLI option `python -m georinex.read -strict` to fall back to double-read strict (slow) preallocation.
-Please open a GitHub issue if this is a problem.

 ### Time limits

 Time bounds can be set for reading -- load only data between those time bounds: